nuclear

 In 1904 Professor J.J.
 Thomson suggested a model to describe the internal structure of an atom based on his ideas and experimental work.
 Thomson's model of the atom is often called the plum pudding model.
 His model described the atom as a sphere of positive charge in which are embedded the negatively charged electrons; a bit like a plum pudding or chocolate chip cookie.

 portrait of Ernest Rutherford working in the physics lab One of Professor Thomson's students at Cambridge University was the brilliant scientist Ernest Rutherford.
 In 1911 Rutherford with help from two other research scientists; Hans Geiger and Ernest Marsden conducted a now very famous experiment which led to the idea that atoms contain a nucleus and proved that the plum pudding model proposed earlier by J.J.
-Thomson was wrong.
+Thomson was in fact wrong.
 An outline and details of Rutherford's gold foil experiment is described below.

 Rutherford's gold foil experiment